keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 }
 ```

-#### We're going to get the script running in javascript first so lets install the necessary dependencies
+#### We're going to get the script running in Javascript first so lets install the necessary dependencies

    `npm install @babel/core @babel/node @babel/preset-env`